-If you want to finally get rid of flabby arms, and the sooner the better, this is how to do it.
+If you want to know how to lose arm fat fast, this is how to do it.
 A nice lean set of arms will naturally happen as your overall fitness improves, but there is one specific exercise for flabby arms that I want to share today.
 This exercise, along with reducing overall body fat, will bring those arms into super shape and make you look forward to going sleeveless.

 Here’s a common question I hear that will get this topic started off nicely…